Gluten-Free Lemon Bars (Grain-Free)

-How can you NOT love lemon bars?
-The taste is a remarkable contrast of sour lemon sweetened with just enough sugar to get an amazing citrusy tang without making your mouth pucker.
+When life gives you lemons... make these perfect grain-free lemon bars!
+The taste is a remarkable contrast of sour lemon sweetened with just enough sugar, giving you an amazing citrusy tang without making your mouth pucker.
 They have a velvety smooth filling not quite like any other dessert.
-As if that wasn’t spectacular enough, you add a thick, buttery, vanilla shortbread crust (sometimes the crust is the best part) and you've got yourself a winning dessert.
-It’s a perfect combination of flavors and texture that’ll delight your taste buds.You had better make two pans—maybe three.
+As if that wasn’t spectacular enough, you add a thick, buttery, vanilla shortbread crust (sometimes the best part) and you've got yourself a winning dessert.
+It’s a perfect combination of flavors and texture that’ll delight your taste buds.
+You better make two pans—maybe three.

 Ready to get cooking?
 Here’s the recipe you’ve been looking for.